 - Green Banana Flour adds some starch to this recipe which helps bind it.

-- I use this AIP compliant Baking Powder you can make your own by sifting together equal parts: baking soda, cream of tartar, and arrowroot starch.
+- I use this AIP compliant Baking Powder or you can make your own by sifting together equal parts: baking soda, cream of tartar, and arrowroot starch.

 - Coconut sugar to sweeten because it’s delicious.
 To note that coconut sugar is made from the coconut tree sap or flower and not from the coconuts.
 But if you’re very sensitive to coconuts use maple sugar.